 In February 1973, the Cass County Library established the Mason-Union Branch Library in the Township Hall.
 The library became a branch of the Cass District Library 1993.

-The building and outhouse are listed on the Michigan Register and the National Register of Historical Places under its original name, DISTRICT NUMBER 5 SCHOOLHOUSE.*
+The building and outhouse are listed on the Michigan Register and the National Register of Historic Places under its original name, DISTRICT NUMBER 5 SCHOOLHOUSE.*

 In 1987, a building project restored the building’s interior to its original décor.
 In 1993, the Township Board established an office in the building.
 Partial funding came from the Myrtle Hatch Foundation.

 The original bell that once was seated atop the District No. 5 Schoolhouse was brought back to Mason Township in 1996, by Bill Hoffman, a former student.
-The steel amalgam bell, cast in the 1870’s by the Gould Mfg.
-Co. cost $40 according to the company’s catalogue.
+The steel amalgam bell, cast in the 1870s by the Gould Mfg.
+Co. cost $40 according to the company’s catalog.

 The park area around the Township Hall has playground equipment for children to enjoy, while their guardians can relax on one of the two benches donated in memory of Waldo G. Ehret, a 40-year Mason Township Trustee and Thomas R. Harman, Township Board member and Building Inspector for many years.

 Mason Township was named after Steven T. Mason, the first Governor of the State of Michigan.
 The Township was established in 1834.
 Originally it was part of Ontwa Township and for a brief period was part of Porter Township, when it was split in 1933 from Ontwa and Penn Townships.